Jean Vigo: Biography

-Vigo was born to Emily Clero and the militant anarchist Miguel Almereyda.
+Vigo was born to Emily Cléro and the militant anarchist Miguel Almereyda.
 Much of Vigo's early life was spent on the run with his parents.
-His father was imprisoned and probably murdered in Fresnes Prison on 13 August 1917 although the death was officially a suicide.
+His father was imprisoned and probably murdered in Fresnes Prison on 13 August 1917, although the death was officially a suicide.
 Some speculated that Almereyda's death was hushed up on orders of the Radical politicians Louis Malvy and Joseph Caillaux, who were later punished for wartime treason.
 The young Vigo was subsequently sent to boarding school under an assumed name, Jean Sales, to conceal his identity.

 Vigo was married and had a daughter, Luce Vigo, a film critic, in 1931.
+Involved in anarchist circles, from 1932 he was close to the Communist Party and became a member of the Association of Revolutionary Writers and Artists.

 He died in 1934 of complications from tuberculosis, which he had contracted eight years earlier.